JasperBraun/SDRAP/README.md

 security purposes, you should ensure that only the databases created by SDRAP on the MySQL server will have the specified prefix.

+##### Password

-**Password** - the password of the MySQL user specified in the previous field.
+The password of the MySQL user specified in the previous field.

 SDRAP will connect to the MySQL server using the PHP command:
 ```php
 mysqli_connect(<hostname>, <username>, <password>);
 ```

+##### Database Name

-**Database Name** - the name SDRAP should give the MySQL database which will be generated.
+Tthe name SDRAP should give the MySQL database which will be generated.
 The MySQL *Username* given above should have all privileges on this database, as explained in the *Username* parameter description above.

+---

 #### Organism Information